RuttonSarker/MediCare-Android/README.md

 ##

 # MediCare- An Android Virtual Communication Application for Doctor and Patient
 * Medical facilities are the most significant facilities for everyone.
-In the today’s modern world, mobile and web applications are made our lives easier.
+In today's modern world, mobile and web applications are made our lives easier.
 So, it is so much necessary that   people can get medical treatment from doctors virtually in online.
-'MediCare' android application will reduce  the sufferings of people specially rural areas if they can't attend physically in hospital to consult with a doctor.
-In addition, it also saves the time for a doctor because they can easily treatment a patient virtually without visiting in rural or distance place.
+The 'MediCare' android application will reduce the sufferings of people specially in rural areas because a patient will easily consult with an experienced doctor through video calling from anywhere.
+Moreover, it will save valuable time for a doctor because of virtual telemedicine treatment.

  ## Tools Usage